AdobeDocs/experience-platform.en/help/web-sdk/commands/sendevent/documentunloading.md

 1. Enable the **[!UICONTROL Document will unload]** checkbox in the [!UICONTROL Data] section.
 1. Click **[!UICONTROL Keep Changes]**, then run your publishing workflow.

-## Document unloading using the Web SDK JavaScript library
+## Configure document unloading using the Web SDK JavaScript library

 Set the `documentUnloading` boolean when running the `sendEvent` command.
 Its default value is `false`.
 Set this property to `true` if you want to use the `sendBeacon` method to send data to Adobe.